-Faculty Advisers for GSI Affairs: Roles and Responsibilities
+Faculty Advisors for GSI Affairs: Roles and Responsibilities

-The Role of the Faculty Adviser for GSI Affairs
+The Role of the Faculty Advisor for GSI Affairs

-Faculty Advisers for GSI Affairs are appointed by the Dean of the Graduate Division on behalf of the Graduate Council, upon nomination by department chairs.
-The term of appointment extends until the Dean of the Graduate Division approves a new adviser.
-The Faculty Adviser for GSI Affairs in each department is the primary liaison between the Graduate Division and departmental faculty and GSIs in all matters pertaining to GSIs.
-The adviser’s most important functions are to coordinate the flow of information among these three bodies and to contribute to the preparation of GSIs for teaching at UC Berkeley and in future careers.
+Faculty Advisors for GSI Affairs are appointed by the Dean of the Graduate Division on behalf of the Graduate Council, upon nomination by department chairs.
+The term of appointment extends until the Dean of the Graduate Division approves a new advisor.
+The Faculty Advisor for GSI Affairs in each department is the primary liaison between the Graduate Division and departmental faculty and GSIs in all matters pertaining to GSIs.
+The advisor’s most important functions are to coordinate the flow of information among these three bodies and to contribute to the preparation of GSIs for teaching at UC Berkeley and in future careers.

 - To actively make yourself known to GSIs and faculty teaching in your department, both in writing and otherwise.

 - To coordinate and promote departmental efforts to prepare, supervise, and evaluate your GSIs.
-Where appropriate, to work in conjunction with any professional developers employed by the department to prepare or supervise GSIs.
+Where appropriate, to work in conjunction with faculty who teach the departmental 375 pedagogy course and faculty who teach with and supervise GSIs.
 Consultation and grants for development or enhancement of departmental GSI programs that prepare GSIs for teaching are available through the GSI Teaching & Resource Center.
 Information can be found under the GSI Center Programs & Services and Faculty and Department Resources links above.

 - To inform GSIs and departmental faculty of the programs and services offered by the GSI Teaching & Resource Center and other resources on campus that can assist GSIs in their teaching.
 For information about programs, services, and other resources, please refer to the main navigation menu above.